Home » Does Size Matter? Email & Font Sizes

 Think twice before increasing email font sizes.

 Does font size matter in emails?
-This topic occasionally arises because folks wonder why someone would take the deliberate steps to increase font sizes.
+This topic occasionally arises because folks wonder why someone would deliberately increase font sizes.

-What if you receive an email where the font is much larger than normal?
+What if you receive an email with a font that’s much larger than usual?
 Does the larger text mean the person is yelling or screaming at you?
 Not necessarily.

 When it comes to email, you need to look at the entire email in context to determine intent, from appearance and structure to the vocabulary used.

 The difference is why and how the larger font is used.
-For example, does the entire email contain a larger font size or just certain words?
-Only certain words increased in size would most certainly indicate emphasis, and if capped, most would naturally assume the sender is “raising their voice.”
+For example, does the entire email use a larger font, or just certain words?
+Only certain words that increased in size would most certainly indicate emphasis, and if capped, most would naturally assume the sender is “raising their voice.”

 Emphasis and Formatting